Meaningful and ongoing experiences with the arts are unavailable to too many children and teens.

 Working with school districts to improve, expand and equitably distribute arts instruction.

-In 2014, Wallace launched the Youth Arts Initiative, which supports the Boys & Girls Clubs of America in providing innovative, high-quality afterschool and summer arts programming to underserved young people in their middle-school years.
-In select Boys & Girls Clubs in three communities—two clubhouses each in Milwaukee and Green Bay, Wis., and St. Cloud in neighboring Minnesota—the initiative is rolling out arts programs that are based on principles of high-quality arts programming described in a 2013 Wallace-commissioned report,
+In 2014, Wallace launched the Youth Arts Initiative, which supports the Boys & Girls Clubs of America in providing innovative, high-quality afterschool and summer arts programming to young people in their middle-school years.
+In select Boys & Girls Clubs in three communities—two clubhouses each in Milwaukee and Green Bay, Wis., and St. Cloud in neighboring Minnesota—the initiative rolled out arts programs that are based on principles of high-quality arts programming described in a 2013 Wallace-commissioned report, Something to Say.
+The second phase of that effort, at work in Austin, Atlanta, Knoxville, Orlando/Central Florida and New York City, launched in 2019.